Research

 Graduate Students

-Jorja Elliott joined the lab in 2021 as a Biology Ph.D. student.
-Jorja's research focuses on understanding genetic architecture and the role of gene interactions in evolutionary outcomes.
+Jorja Burch joined the lab in 2021 through the Biology Ph.D. program.
+Jorja’s research focuses on understanding genetic architecture and the role of gene interactions in evolutionary outcomes.
+She is passionate about scientific communication and is pursuring a career in scientific publishing.

 Emma Lehmberg joined the lab in 2022 as an EEB student co-advised with Gil Rosenthal.
 Emma studies the relationships between hybridization, sexual conflict, and speciation in live-bearing fishes (Poeciliidae) using phylogenetics and comparative methods.
 She is broadly interested in the influences of sexual selection, breeding system variation, and sexual conflict on diversification across the tree of life.